LispCookbook/cl-cookbook/process.md

       *counter*)
 ~~~

-We create a new thread using bt:make-thread, which takes a lambda
+We create a new thread using `bt:make-thread`, which takes a lambda
 abstraction as a parameter.
 Note that this lambda abstraction cannot
 take any parameters.